yumc-afk/SkyRL/skyrl-train/docs/examples/async.rst

 Step 3: Update Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, we modify the training configuration to use our new entrypoint anddisable model colocation:
+Finally, we modify the training configuration to use our new entrypoint and disable model colocation:

 .. code-block:: bash